This post contains affiliate links.

 What is Hooked on Writing?

-This writers workshop lesson set is designed to be a systematic approach to teaching writing that uses 4 mentor texts in each unit to teach the writing concepts that are required for students to become proficient writers.
+This writers workshop curriculum is designed to be a systematic approach to teaching writing that uses 4 mentor texts in each unit to teach the writing concepts that are required for students to become proficient writers.

 The best part is that this program has been designed to HOOK your writers.
 Read on to find out how I do that.
 (This set is now available as a whole year bundle!
 Click here to see it.)